Education

 Problem: Many students in poorer communities score well enough to get into university, but cannot attend because they are too poor and cannot afford tuition, books, transport, housing, etc. In addition, they have no-one to counsel them on the process for getting into university.

 Meet “Mary” who lives in a small town 45 minutes from Accra.
 She receives good enough scores to go to university but she has no money to get the forms to apply (approximately 35 dollars per application per subject) nor does she know how to submit the forms because schools do not walk you through the process.
 Getting the forms, finding the funds, then heading to a Bank in the city to pay for the forms means spending more money.
 Even when she gets to fill them she does not know the deadlines.
 Without a phone or a way to contact the university, she waits, hoping to hear from them.
 Weeks go by and she does not hear from them.
-Possibly she’s missed the dates.
-In any case she doesn’t have the tuition money so she decides to work for a year as a waiter and tries again.
+She realizes she has missed the dates.
+In any case she doesn’t have the tuition money so she decides to work for a year as a waitress and tries again.
 After a year of working as a waitress, she still does not have the money, but she decides to try again because someone has volunteered to pay for the forms for her.
 She pays for the forms and resubmits on time and to the right place, but then the university writes to tells her she can no longer be admitted, because she did not come the year before- the year she graduated.
 This is by letter, which takes ages to arrive and when she gets the letter it is too late to try to find transport money to chase down the appropriate office in a city that she does not know to ask more questions.
 She gives up.
-She is still waitressing and will probably end up married or with children in a couple of years.

 Libraries in underserved communities (books, toys and games)